 People tend to check their email inboxes at the same time every day.
 Campaign Monitor’s study found that most people comb through their email inboxes from 8:00 AM to 10:00 AM, then later from 1:00 PM and 4:00 PM, then lastly at 6:00 PM before logging off for the day.

 To run a successful email newsletter as a realtor, you should combine both of these tips.
 Send two emails per week in the ideal time frame and on the right days to maximize the engagement of your audience.
-The ideal time for a send varies from industry to industry, but you can reference resources like Hubspot’s research on open rates and CTRs to help determine which is best for you.
+The ideal time for a send varies from industry to industry, but you can reference resources like Moosend or Hubspot’s research on open rates and CTRs to help determine which is best for you.